Inventoryframework/inventoryframework.github.io/Introduction/HowDoesTheNetworkingWork.md

 - Clients and servers must stay in sync when it comes to UniqueID's.
 This leaves you with two options;

-1. Pre-generate the UniqueID's on the server, then pass them to the client and have your logic assign that UniqueID to the item.
+1. Pre-generate the <span style="color:slateblue">**UniqueID**</span>'s on the server, then pass them to the client and have your logic assign that <span style="color:slateblue">**UniqueID**</span> to the item.
 This is not advised as it can get bad for networking and it is generally cumbersome to program and manage it.
 2. Use <span style="color:brown">**GenerateUniqueIDWithSeed**</span>.
-Now the only thing you need to ensure is that the client and server are using the same seed and they'll both generate the same UniqueID.
+Now the only thing you need to ensure is that the client and server are using the same seed and they'll both generate the same <span style="color:slateblue">**UniqueID**</span>.

-- UniqueID's [scale extremely](https://inventoryframework.github.io/workinginthesystem/creatingcustomfunctions/#network-optimizations) well with RPC's.
-It is advised to use UniqueID's as often as possible.
+- <span style="color:slateblue">**UniqueID**</span>'s [scale extremely](https://inventoryframework.github.io/workinginthesystem/creatingcustomfunctions/#network-optimizations) well with RPC's.
+It is advised to use <span style="color:slateblue">**UniqueID**</span>'s as often as possible.
-- There's no way to evaluate from a UniqueID if it was assigned to an item or container without going through all items and containers until you find a match.
+- There's no way to evaluate from a <span style="color:slateblue">**UniqueID**</span> if it was assigned to an item or container without going through all items and containers until you find a match.
 It is not recommended to add more information to this struct as it's meant to be small and simple, so that it gets replicated extremely quickly and cheaply.
-- UniqueID's from components the client does not have information on will not work.
-For example, two players are interacting with a chest and Player-1 moves an item from their inventory to the chest, Player-2 will not have the information necessary to move the item on their side.
-Some functions simply need more information than the UniqueID can provide.
+- <span style="color:slateblue">**UniqueID**</span>'s from components the client does not have information on will not work.
+For example, two players are interacting with a chest and Player-1 moves an item from their inventory to the chest, Player-2 will not have the information necessary to move the item on their side, since they do not have the information needed from Player-1's inventory component.
+Some functions simply need more information than the <span style="color:slateblue">**UniqueID**</span> can provide.